gambit-labs/challenge/README.md

 ## Your task

+### Option 1: Parsing the Modbus data

-Your task is to create a program that parses the data, converts it to human readable data like integers, decimals and strings and presents it in a nice way.
+Create a program that parses the data, converts it to human readable data like integers, decimals and strings and presents it in a nice way.
 Depending on your skills and interests you can create a web service that will provide the conversion data, or you could even create a UI to visualize the data somehow, it is entirely up to you what you make of it!

+### Option 2: Web app

+If the data conversion path in option 1 is not something that interests you, or you prefer a more graphical solution, create a web app that retrieves and parses the data and presents it as is.
+The key point is to make use of data available in a backend, and present it in a mobile friendly way.

+## Presenting your solution

 Provide your solution as a Git repository preferably online like GitHub, e-mail me the link and describe your solution either in the mail or using the README markdown.
-If you decide to do a web service I'd love to see it up and running in the cloud.
+We appreciate if you can host your solution somewhere in the cloud so we can see an actual demo of it, rather than just looking at code.

+There is no single solution to this problem, and we don't expect a complete solution to consider you for a position.